Talents3/TalentsWeb/README.md

  }
 ```

-NodeJS service will find results in database and return a spcific amount of data back based on the current loadded number pass in the get request.
+NodeJS service will find results in database and return a specific amount of data back based on the current loadded number pass in the get request.

 ```
 router.get('/users/nums/:num', (req, res) => {